Coronavirus (COVID-19) Updates

 The hotline is for residents or the general public looking for information regarding COVID-19 and will be staffed Monday-Friday from 8:00 a.m. - 4:00 p.m.

-Wabasha County: Confirmed Cases: 166, Deaths: 0 (Estimated Number of Cases in Isolation: 28)
+Wabasha County: Confirmed Cases: 1,865 Deaths: 3 (Estimated Number of Active Cases in Isolation: 11).

--Please, wear a face covering in all indoor buinesses and public indoor spaces.
+-Please, wear a face covering in all indoor businesses and public indoor spaces.

--Please, wash your hands and use hand sanitizers frequently, and physically distance by staying 6 feet away from people you do not live with.
+-Please, wash your hands and use hand sanitizer frequently, and physically distance by staying 6 feet away from people you do not live with.

 -If you do become ill, call your health care provider before you go in to be tested.
 If you are ill with any COVID-19 symptoms or test positive, you must stay home until you are fever-free for 24 hours and have improvement of respiratory symptoms OR 10 days--whichever is longer.